My first day on the job in Thailand to explore Asian beauty secrets and.. I woke up with a stiff neck. A very stiff neck.

 One disclaimer: This is not my first Thai massage.
 I discovered Thai massage a year ago, but still think it’s worth reporting on, especially while I’m in Thailand, getting the real deal!

 She worked up my legs, using the palms of her hands to push and release.
-It almost looks like a happy cat, when they work their paws to knead.
+It almost feels like a happy cat kneading their paws against you.

 The masseuse works her way up your legs, to your back, and arms.
 She then has you flip over to massage the front of your legs, stomach, chest, neck and head.
 I’m a little sensitive to the inner-thigh kneading, but they always insist that it’s necessary.